I love watching David Attenborough’s documentaries on animals.

 They don’t get up late and rush to work, forgetting about their body … We all know where that path can lead.

 From personal experience I’ve found that enhancing body awareness and building better body maps are key ingredients to having a more flexible body.

 Animals are always stretching, especially after times of inactivity.
 So, naturally they incidentally accumulate a lot of training volume throughout each day.

 And after I practiced flexibility training in this way, I found it works really well.

 You can say good bye to thinking you have to do hour long intense stretching sessions.

 Animals seem to focus less on relaxing in specific positions and more about actual movement.
 Perhaps it’s because they need it to move with agility away from predators, or towards things that they would like to eat and to play with.

-That’s why I built the Embodied Flexibility program around martial arts stances inspired by Shaolin Monks.
+That’s why I built the Embodied Flexibility program (included in Physical Freedom Academy) around martial arts stances inspired by Shaolin Monks.

 A classic example is the downward dog in yoga.
 When you are using this position, it does require a balance of strength and flexibility.

 You can definitely see where certain philosophies like yoga and martial arts have been influenced by the movements of animals.